Multi-wavelength observations of substructures in solar flare ribbons: Introduction

 \section{Introduction}

-Carrington and Hodgson reported the first observation of a solar flare ribbon on the 1st of September, 1859 \citep{carrington_description_1859}.
-Ribbons are brightenings in chromospheric lines and continua that are the result of a release of vast amounts of energy by solar flares in the form of electromagnetic radiation, accelerated particles, and plasma ejections.
-These ribbons are believed to originate from the lower atmospheric footpoints of coronal loops that are involved in the flare energization process.
-The brightening and expansion of these ribbons have been observed to correspond well with impulsive hard X-ray bursts \citep{brown_solar_1980,benz_flare_2017,fletcher_observational_2011}.
-Within 1 second of the peak of the hard X-ray spike, the chromosphere experiences a pronounced upward motion (chromospheric evaporation), coinciding with a rapid increase in temperature and density within the flare loop arcades \citep{falchi_chromospheric_2002}.
-This initial upward motion can be considered as a potential chromospheric signature of the energy release and/or deposition processes associated with the solar flare.
-Subsequently, a robust down-flow pattern emerges in the low chromosphere and remains persistent throughout the cooling phase (chromospheric condensation) \citep{fisher_dynamics_1989,abbett_dynamic_1999}.
-Previous studies have shed light on various aspects of flare ribbons. \cite{gu_time_1992} focused on the time evolution of a two-ribbon flare and established a structural relationship between ribbons and post-flare loops.
-The observation of strong brightenings in the Hydrogen-alpha 6562.8 \AA \ (herein referred to as H$\alpha$) line has been a significant aspect of flare studies since their early days. \citet{svestka_flare_asymmetries_1961, svestka_flare_asymmetries_1962} reported on the asymmetry of H$\alpha$ line emissions in numerous flaring regions, with red-wing enhancements dominating the intensity asymmetry before the flare maximum.
-While red-wing enhancements are often associated with emission from down-flowing material in H$\alpha$, caution must be exercised in making such assumptions, such as the effect of opacity on the interpretation of the spectral line asymmetries \citep{kuridze_Halpha_asymmetries_2015}.
+Carrington and Hodgson reported the first observation of a solar flare ribbon on 1st September, 1859 \citep{carrington_description_1859}.
+Ribbons are intense brightenings in chromospheric spectral lines and continua, produced by the sudden release of energy during solar flares in the form of electromagnetic radiation, accelerated particles, and plasma ejections.
+Ribbons are believed to form at the lower atmospheric footpoints of coronal loops, and to be a result of the flare reconnection and energization process.
+The brightening and expansion of these ribbons have been observed to correspond well with impulsive hard X-ray (HXR) bursts \citep{fletcher_observational_2011,benz_flare_2017, brown_solar_1980}.
+Typically, within 1 second of the peak of the HXR emission, the chromosphere experiences a pronounced upward motion (chromospheric evaporation), coinciding with a rapid increase in temperature and density within the flare loop arcade \citep{fisher1985b, falchi_chromospheric_2002, sellers2022}.
+This initial upward motion marks a potential chromospheric signature of flare energy deposition, followed by persistent downflows in the low chromosphere driven by strong temperature gradients during the cooling phase (chromospheric condensation). \citep{fisher_dynamics_1989,abbett_dynamic_1999}.